Attacks in Israel, West Bank kill 3 in worsening violence

 The unrest comes at a delicate time for Jerusalem's Old City, which was suffused with religious fervor and teeming with pilgrims from around the world.
 The Christian faithful retraced the route Jesus is said to have taken for Good Friday and Jews celebrated the weeklong Passover holiday, while Muslims prayed and fasted for Ramadan.

-Associated Press writer Abby Sewell in Beirut, Jill Lawless in London and Joseph Krauss in Ottawa, Canada, contributed to this report.
+Associated Press writer Abby Sewell in Beirut, Jill Lawless in London, Frances D'Emilio in Rome and Joseph Krauss in Ottawa, Canada, contributed to this report.

 Credit: AP